 But very truly I tell you, it is for your good that I am going away.
 Unless I go away, the Advocate will not come to you;

 Jesus, without the Holy Spirit, is not enough.
 Or am I missing something?
-Sure, we can talk about the Holy Spirit’s role to point to and magnify Jesus, but is it not right to say that apart from the Holy Spirit Jesus is not enough.
+Sure, we can talk about the Holy Spirit’s role to point to and magnify Jesus, but is it not right to say that apart from the Holy Spirit, Jesus is not enough.

-So here we have a church who “believed” in Jesus but who had no idea of the Holy Spirit.
-The big question is were they even the church.
+So here we have a church who believed in Jesus, but who had no idea of the Holy Spirit.
+The big question is: Were they even the church?
 Clearly, Paul considered their belief in Jesus as inferior and not enough.

 Believing in Jesus is not enough.
 We must have the Holy Spirit.
-In the great Apostles Creed we affirm, “I believe in the Holy Spirit.”
+In the great Apostles’ Creed we affirm, “I believe in the Holy Spirit.”
 Do we mean by this that we affirm the reality of the Holy Spirit, or we assent to the truth of the Holy Spirit, or are we placing our real trust in the Holy Spirit?

 Abba Father, we thank you for your Son, Jesus, who leads us to the Father and who gives us the gift of the Holy Spirit.
 Thank you that without Jesus we don’t know you and without the Holy Spirit we don’t know Jesus.
-Bring us into this Holy Mystery in an ever deepening way that our lives might be filled with the Holy Spirit and so witness the reality of Jesus to others.
-It is in his name we pray.
-Amen.
+Bring us into this holy mystery in an ever-deepening way that our lives might be filled with the Holy Spirit and so witness the reality of Jesus to others.
+It is in his name we pray, amen.

-- So Jesus is enough, but apart from the Holy Spirit, is he really?
+1. So Jesus is enough, but apart from the Holy Spirit, is he really?

-- Do you believe there is more to knowing Jesus than you presently know?
+2. Do you believe there is more to knowing Jesus than you presently know?

-- What holds you back from a fuller knowing of and relationship to the Holy Spirit?
+3. What holds you back from a fuller knowing of and relationship to the Holy Spirit?